General funding applications for medicinal cannabis

 First, we asked our Pharmacology and Therapeutics Advisory Committee (PTAC) to review Sativex.

-Advice from experts is an important part of PHARMAC’s funding decision-making process.
+Advice from experts is an important part of Pharmac’s funding decision-making process.
 Our experts make recommendations based on published evidence.

 PTAC’s findings